 A couple of weeks ago my sister and brother-in-law came down to Texas for a couple of days to celebrate our birthdays that are just days apart.
 My sister is just as fun-loving as I am and pretty much always up for anything, so I decided it’d be fun to put together a couple of birthday party games to play as a family.
-We played these with mostly adults but honestly kids would probably enjoy them the most.
-So really you can play these hilarious birthday party games with pretty much anyone who likes candy.
-Or games.

 Birthday Party Games: Balloon Burst

-- Balloons, one per player
+- Round balloons, one per player

 - Balloon ribbon or string